 Welcome to SportsNation!
-On Friday, ESPN's business analyst Andrew Brandt stops by to chat about the NFL's CBA negotiations as well as the upcoming NBA labor issues.
+On Friday, ESPN's business analyst Andrew Brandt stops by to chat about the sports business world.

 Brandt, who has over 25 years of experience in professional football, both from the management and player representation side, runs NationalFootballPost.com, where he gives fans an insider's view on the business of football.
 His Twitter is: @ADBrandt.

 He is also a lecturer at the Wharton School of Business, teaching Sports Law, Sports Business and Negotiations.
 He has written for Forbes, the Huffington Post and Sports Business Journal, while also appearing across all ESPN TV, radio and online platforms.
 In his time in the football business, Brandt as served as a player representative, a World League GM and a VP with the Packers.